This article covers how to configure your PAX S300 payment terminal device to work with RepairQ. For PAX D210 setup instructions, click here.

 3) Change the LAN type on the device to "DHCP"

-When your device is shipped from Bluefin, it comes pre-loaded with the "Static IP" LAN type, and a default IP of 000.000.000.000.
+When your device is shipped, it comes pre-loaded with the "Static IP" LAN type, and a default IP of 000.000.000.000.
 This needs to be changed to "DHCP", so your modem/router can assign an IP to the device.
 Follow the instructions in this article to change it from "Static IP" to "DHCP".
 Be sure to have the PAX connected to your modem/router, and power cycle your device after making this change for it to take affect.

 4) Register your PAX Payment Terminal Device in RepairQ